4 min read

 Services Related to Digital Assets

-The Law on Digital Assets exhaustively enumerates the services related to digital assets for which prior permit must be obtained.
-These are:
+The Law on Digital Assets exhaustively enumerates the services related to digital assets for which a prior permit must be obtained.
+The list includes:

 1. receiving, transmitting, and executing orders related to the purchase and sale of digital assets on behalf of third parties;

 In addition to these services, the law also regulates the provision of advisory services related to digital assets.
-Unlike the previous 9 categories, no permit from the competent authorities is required to provide these services.
-Providers of advisory services are only required to inform their clients that they operate without the permit from the competent authority and to disclose this fact on their website.
+Unlike the previous 9 categories, no permit from the competent authorities is required to provide such services.
+Providers of advisory services are only required to inform their clients that they operate without a permit from the competent authority and to disclose this fact on their website.

 Approval for Advertising the Issuance of Digital Assets via Public Offer (so-called “ICO” and “White paper”)